 - Walk the streets in the day and night, the street in Budapest are so charming

-And that’s my guide to Budapest, if there is anything must do thing that I missed please let me know because I do plan on going back soon.
+And that’s my guide on Budapest and how to spend 3 days in Budapest if there is anything must-do thing that I missed please let me know because I do plan on going back soon.
 I absolutely loved the city, the people were nice, the food was amazing and the views were spectacular especially if you are sunrise and sunset chaser like myself.